2002–03 Minnesota Timberwolves season

-However, for the seventh straight year in the Garnett era, the Timberwolves did not make it out of the first round of the playoffs, as they lost to the 5th-seeded and the defending champion Los Angeles Lakers in six games in the Western Conference First Round.
-Following the season, Smith was traded to the Milwaukee Bucks, while Anthony Peeler signed as a free agent with the Sacramento Kings, Gill signed with the Chicago Bulls, and Brandon was traded to the Atlanta Hawks.
+The Timberwolves finished 18th in the NBA in home-game attendance, with an attendance of 643,684 at the Target Center during the regular season.
+Following the season, Smith was traded to the Milwaukee Bucks, while Peeler signed as a free agent with the Sacramento Kings, Gill signed with the Chicago Bulls, Brandon was traded to the Atlanta Hawks, and Strickland was released to free agency.